vermilion00/qmk_firmware/docs/features/analog_matrix.md

 ```
 This means that a key with the mux combination [1, 5] is read on pin A1, if pins B12 and B14 are activated, and pins B13 and B15 are deactivated.
 The output of this keys' sensor is wired to channel 5 of the multiplexer that is connected to pin A1 on the microcontroller.

-When choosing the layout, it is best to use the lowest multiplexer channel numbers first, as the feature scans the matrix by looping over every adc pin and multiplexer channel combination, starting from 0.
+When choosing the layout, it is best to use the lowest multiplexer channel numbers first, as the feature scans the matrix by looping over every ADC pin and multiplexer channel combination, starting from 0.
 Any unused combinations are skipped automatically, so having an uneven amount of keys connected to the multiplexers isn't a problem.

-Currently, it's only possible to connect the sensors to a multiplexer or to an adc pin directly.
+Currently, it's only possible to connect the sensors to a multiplexer or to an ADC pin directly.
 Chaining multiplexers or using diodes to connect multiple sensor outputs to one mux channel is not supported, and will likely never be.
 If you wish to use such an arrangement with this feature, then you'd need to make a custom matrix lite implementation, which would still allow you to use the rest of the features.
 Custom matrix scanning is currently not supported, but is planned for the future.

 ### Config